Обкладинка подкасту: Ten Theses on the Future: Serhiy Zhadan’s Speech at the Munich Security Conference

 Thesis Six

 From time to time, one hears the opinion that all wars eventually come to an end.
 The war that Russia has unleashed against Ukraine will end as well.
 This thesis, despite its obviousness, is not without danger.
-In its time, for several generations of Europeans, the Hundred Years’ War never truly ended.
-They simply did not live to see its conclusion, dying (even not suffering a violent death — simply passing away) right in the middle of that war.
+For several generations of Europeans, the Hundred Years’ War never truly ended.
+They simply did not live to see its conclusion, perishing (or simply passing away from natural causes) right in the middle of that war.
 To perceive the end of any war as an inevitable fact is ethically questionable.
-The end of a war requires great effort and extensive work.
+The end of a war requires great effort and great work.
 It also requires great faith and great patience.
 Talking about the future in this context is not a desire to disengage oneself from reality, but rather, on the contrary, an objective perception of reality itself.
-The future is a door that opens from this side of the room — the room in which we all find ourselves.
+The future is a door that opens from this side of the room—the room in which we all find ourselves.

 Thesis Seven

 Why is it still important for us to speak about the future today?
 Because in the future, the level of misunderstanding between us will only increase.
-Behind this will lie too great a gap in experience, too different a past that we leave behind, and, accordingly — too different expectations for the future.
-For it is obvious that the level of attention the world gives to Ukraine today will also change.
-How capable will the world be of maintaining empathy for a country that, at some point, will no longer be bombed?
-What, instead, will replace that empathy?
+There will be too great a gap in experience, too different a past that we leave behind, and, consequently—too much divergence in our expectations for the future.
+For it is obvious that the level of attention the world is giving Ukraine today will also change.
+How capable will the world be of maintaining empathy for a country that, at some point, will stop being bombed?
+What will replace that empathy?
 Healthy rationality?
 Ordinary emotional fatigue from injustice that does not directly affect you?

 Currently, we are trying to make the world hear us, hoping that the world will listen, understand, and support us.
-But how long can one maintain attention to oneself and one’s suffering by shouting?
-And how concrete will our claims for attention and understanding be after the extent of our endangerment changes?
+But how long can one maintain attention on oneself and one’s suffering by shouting?
+And how concrete will our claims for attention and understanding be after the extent of the threat we face changes?
 Will the world want to speak with us once they stop killing us en masse?
-Does the world have the moral right to become weary of us?
-And how, in that case, are we to exist in our shared future — with a weary world, with a need for justice, with a total sense of distrust?
+Does the world have the moral right to get tired of us?
+And how, in that case, are we to exist in our shared future—with a weary world, with a need for justice, with a total sense of distrust?

 Thesis Eight

 It seems to me very important to speak of our future precisely as a shared future.
 This is not about political or military alliances, about membership in associations or blocs.
-It is already obvious that every major war reminds us of the impossibility of distancing ourselves in today’s world, of the ineffectiveness (and even immorality) of dividing the world into spheres of influence and areas of interest.
-This war — the first major war of the 21st century — has shown that the world is too much defined by its past not to build the future in shared terms of security and trust.
-And that helping today those who have become victims of armed aggression is not doing them a favor: it is building a shared space of normalcy and interaction.
-As much as some may wish otherwise, a fire on a ship concerns all passengers, regardless of the class of ticket they hold.
-Perhaps this is why we are speaking here today about the future, despite the fact that, I suppose, each of us has our own plans for the coming weekend and for the next year.
+It is already obvious that every major war reminds us of the impossibility of distancing ourselves from one another in today’s world, of the ineffectiveness (and even immorality) of dividing the world into spheres of influence and areas of interest.
+This war—the first major war of the 21st century—has shown that the world is too defined by its past not to build the future using shared concepts of security and trust.
+And that helping those who have become victims of armed aggression today is not doing them a favor; it is building a shared space of normalcy and interaction for tomorrow.
+As much as some may wish otherwise, a fire on a ship concerns all its passengers, regardless of the class of ticket they hold.
+Perhaps this is why we are speaking here today about the future, despite the fact that, I suppose, each of us has our own plans for the coming weekend and the next year.

 Thesis Nine

 And, in fact, what are our plans for the coming year?
 For example, my neighbors’ immediate plans are to survive the winter, to make it to spring, not to freeze in their own apartments.
-In these weeks, as the country faces an immense trial of cold and darkness, the vulnerability of humans in the modern world suddenly became unbearably obvious — with their dependence on infrastructure, on public services, on the temperature outside the window, and on inner peace of mind.
-Humans are not born for missile strikes, for hours-long air raid alerts, for tracking the routes of attack drones that are coming to kill them.
-To be killed in one’s own home, in the building where one was born, grew up, and has lived all one’s life.
-Death from hypothermia in one’s own bed in a city of over a million in Eastern Europe should not be part of a person’s life plans.
+In these weeks, as the country faces an immense trial of cold and darkness, the vulnerability of human beings in the modern world suddenly became unbearably obvious—with their dependence on infrastructure, on public services, on the temperature outside their window, and on inner peace of mind.
+Human beings are not born for missile strikes, for hours-long air raid warning, for tracking the routes of attack drones that are coming to kill them.
+To be killed in one’s own home, in the building where one was born, grew up, and has lived all one’s life. dying of hypothermia in one’s own bed, in a city of over a million, in Eastern Europe, should not be part of any person’s life plans.

 Thesis Ten